 What is an Executive MBA program?

-An Executive MBA program meets the educational needs of experienced managers, executives, and other business leaders since it allows these professionals to earn an MBA in less than 18 months while continuing to work full time.
+An Executive MBA program meets the educational needs of experienced managers, executives, and other business leaders since it allows these professionals to earn an MBA in 16 months while continuing to work full time.
 It also allows students to enter the program, complete classes, and graduate with the same integrated group of students.

 When does the next Integrated Group begin the Executive MBA program?

-The next Integrated Group will start August 10, 2012.
+The next Integrated Group will begin September 2015.
 Please contact Director John Donovan for questions you may have about the full program schedule.
 He can be reached at firstname.lastname@example.org or by phone at 609.895.5541.

 What is different about Rider’s Executive MBA program curriculum?